hsf-training/analysis-essentials/python/first_histogram.md

 4          3.013242     10.988701   397.754571  1791.373059   40040.364159
 ```

-While it is nice to be able to view the data is is typically much more useful to
+While it is nice to be able to view the data, it is typically much more useful to
 be able to apply operations to it in bulk.
 In this example we have the momentum
 components for each of the child particles in the decay (`H1`, `H2` and `H3`)
 but not the transverse momentum.
 We can however apply expressions to each row